What happens to the children?

-Asha Bhawan has opened its heart and doors to the younger generation of displaced people who can be found living on the streets and begging in public places.
-They find themselves trapped in an environment where they commit crimes, become victims of crime, begin a life of addiction sniffing glue and gasoline, and are often drawn into prostitution.
+Asha Bhawan has opened its heart and doors to the younger generation of children whose parents are trapped in the slippery slope of homelessness and addiction.
+They themselves become victims of their parents' destructive lifestyle, trapped in an environment where they are daily exposed to a life of crime, violence, and all kinds of threats and abuses.
 Some have parents.
 Some are orphans.
 But all are without parental care.

-Many do not know their own age or family name.
-They lack the most basic hygiene, sanitation, healthcare, food, clothing, shelter, and education— everything that most of us take for granted.
+Because of their family' situation they lack the most basic hygiene, sanitation, healthcare, food, clothing, shelter, and education— everything that most of us take for granted.

 What Can You Do For these Children?

 Asha Bhawan’s communities are found throughout India.
 Our ability to house and care for the addicts and their children who seek entrance is only limited by the resources made available to us.
 By supporting the Asha Bhawan Children’s Project financially, you will be helping to provide Indian children at risk with a home in a safe and orderly environment.